Trump Considering Nominating Herman Cain for Fed Seat--3rd Update

 Mr. Cain joined the board of directors for the Federal Reserve Bank of Kansas City in 1992 and served as the board's chairman from 1995 to 1996.
 He had earlier served as a director of the Kansas City Fed's Omaha, Neb., branch.

-Mr. Cain served as chief executive officer of Godfather's Pizza from 1986 until 1996, before leading the restaurant trade group.
+Mr. Cain served as CEO of Godfather's Pizza from 1986 until 1996, before leading the restaurant trade group.

-He ran for the GOP presidential nomination for 2012 and served as an economic adviser in the 1996 presidential campaign of former Kansas Sen. Robert Dole.
+He ran for the GOP presidential nomination for 2012 and was an economic adviser in the 1996 presidential campaign of former Kansas Sen. Robert Dole.

 Mr. Cain was critical of the Fed during and after his presidential campaign.
 He said the central bank's rate policy "manipulates the dollar" in a 2012 column in The Wall Street Journal.
 In the article, Mr. Cain advocated a return to the gold standard that the U.S. abandoned in 1971.